In This Blog:

 While that may be true in some ways, she also had to endure many controversies, haters, and fake news peddlers throughout her career.

 For example, when she had a falling out with Kanye West and Kim Kardashian, she released “Reputation” instead of stepping away from the limelight– changing her music genre from country songs to electropop, synth-pop, and R&B music.
-To make things more dramatic, the album included a song titled, “Look What You Made Me Do.”

 This classic Swift approach works because people love a good comeback story.
 They root for flawed heroes or heroines who fight back and overcome challenges, armed with lessons and stories.